Audience menu for:

 Bel Air, MD 21015

 Yes!
-HCC cannot accept transfer credit for coursework evaluated by another institution.
-In order for transfer credit to be evaluated and accepted by Harford Community College you must submit all prior undergraduate transcripts.
+Harford Community College cannot accept transfer credit for coursework evaluated by another institution.
+In order for transfer credit to be evaluated and accepted by Harford you must submit all prior undergraduate transcripts.

 No. Previously completed coursework does not expire.
 However, you may be required to submit course descriptions and/or syllabi in effect at your previous institution at the time you completed the work.
 You will be notified by the Transcript Evaluator if this is required.

-Evaluations are normally completed within 3 weeks of receipt of your official college transcripts for active Harford Community College students with a declared program of study.
+Evaluations are normally completed within three (3) weeks of receipt of your official college transcripts for active Harford Community College students with a declared program of study.
 Some courses may require a Dean’s review and may take longer.

 You will be notified of a completed evaluation through your OwlMail.
 Transcripts are evaluated as they are received so you may receive multiple notifications if you have sent more than one transcript and they were received on different dates.
 You should plan to meet with an academic advisor to review your evaluation and create a formal plan towards completion of your program.